BrickSchema/brick-example-server/README.md

 - `tools/gen_selfsigned_certificate`

-# Tests
-1. Add a JWT token into `pytest.ini`.
-2. Execute `pytest -c pytest.ini tests/remote`.

 # Tutorials
 ## BrickBACnet as a BACnet connector
 1. Prepare an app token.
 2. Check the instruction at TODO

 # TODO
-- Integration with Traefik
+- Better README and code commenting
-- Implementation of full authorization.
+- Incorporation of front end

 # References
 - Metadata Models and Methods for Smart Buildings (Dissertation, UCSD, 2020)